Leib Langfus: Biography

 Leib Langfus was born in Warsaw and studied in the Tzusmir Yeshiva.
-After marrying the daughter of Dayan Shmuel Yosef Rosental of Maków Mazowiecki (in the mid-1930s), he assumed his father in law's post following the latter's death.
-He eventually became the Rabbi of the town and was known as "Der Makover Dayan".
+After marrying the daughter of Dayan Shmuel Yosef Rosental of Maków Mazowiecki (in the mid-1930s), he assumed his father-in-law's post following the latter's death.
+He eventually became the town's Rabbi, known as "Der Makover Dayan."

-In November 1942, the Jews of Makow-Mazowiecki were deported to Mlawa, and from there, in early December, to Auschwitz.
+In November 1942, the Jews of Makow-Mazowiecki were deported to Mlawa, and, from there, in early December, to Auschwitz.
 Langfus, his wife and one son were among the group - his wife and son were gassed immediately upon arrival.

 Forced into the Sonderkommando, Langfus was required to prepare women's hair for shipment to Germany.
-While his faith in God remained unshakable during his time Auschwitz-Birkenau (he considered his fate and that of his fellow Jews to be God's judgment), he was an active member of the Sonderkommando underground that eventually blew up one of the crematoria in Birkenau.
+While his faith in God remained unshakable during his time at Auschwitz-Birkenau (he considered his fate and that of his fellow Jews to be God's judgment), he was an active member of the Sonderkommando underground that eventually blew up one of the crematoria in Birkenau.

 According to fellow prisoner Zalman Levental (whose diary was found in 1962), Langfus was one of the underground activists and planners of the revolt in the crematoria.
 It is believed he was executed on November 27, 1944.